nithyaramakrishnan/data-shield/convert.md

 ## Before you begin
 {: #convert-before}

 Before you convert your applications, there are a few things that you should keep in mind.
-Ensure that you fully understand the following considerations before making the conversion.
+Ensure that you fully understand the following considerations before you make the conversion.
 {: shortdesc}

-* For security reasons, secrets should be provided at runtime not placed in the container image that you want to convert.
-When the app is converted and running, you can verify through attestation that the applicaton is running in an enclave before you provide any secrets.
+* For security reasons, secrets must be provided at runtime - not placed in the container image that you want to convert.
+When the app is converted and running, you can verify through attestation that the application is running in an enclave before you provide any secrets.

 * The container guest must run as the container's root user.